 I borrow much of this thinking from Paige Eubanks-Barrow, my friend in the Association of Donor Relations Professionals and the Associate Vice President of Donor Relations at the LSU Foundation.
-She’ll be at the ADRP’s international conference later this month presenting on the topic of managing up as part of her session, Crash Course in Leadership and Management in Stewardship and Donor Relations.

 To quote from her presentation: “Managing up in the purest sense of the concept means that you will act forever and always as the catalyst in your reporting relationship.”
 Instead of waiting on directives from a superior, you internalize both the work objective and the work process to the point that you predict what will be needed and have it ready without being asked for it.
 You create systems for keeping those above and beside you aware of your work progress.
 You never bring up a problem without having several possible solutions at the ready.
 You state a recommended course of action and then list options.
 You’re prepared to discuss the pros, cons and ramifications of each option.
 You can process new information or direction quickly and integrate it into your current workflow without instruction.

 As Paige says, “There are two rules here: don’t make me ask for an update and avoid surprises.”
 Running smoothly, this dynamic means that you are both managed and managing up.
 Most people operate in some sort of “middle” role, where they have direct reports, and they report up to someone else.

 Here are examples Paige supplied: